maytemirabel/Unit-1/Projects/readme.md

         print(f"{bold_blue} Thank you!
 You can now perfom transactions! {end_code}")
 ```
 A code to setup the balance for a new user has also been created.
 This will set the balance to the desired amount the user has decided the balance to be and the user will therefore be able to make transaction with such.
 This is mostly for when a user is new to the digital ledger and is currently setting up their data.

+When creating this code something I struggled with was definetely linking up the database with the program and ensuring that the values entered by the user were going to remain exactly where they needed to be.
+If it had gone wrong, the user would have not been able to use the ledger as the balance is fundamental for the usage of such.

 ## Deposit
 ```.py